 Regulated Health Professions Act

-The Regulated Health Professions Act (RHPA) is umbrella legislation that currently governs some and will eventually govern all regulated health professions in Manitoba.
+The Regulated Health Professions Act is umbrella legislation that will eventually apply to all regulated health professions in Manitoba.

 CLPNM is preparing for the LPN profession to transition to governance under The Regulated Health Professions Act (RHPA).
 The RHPA will replace the laws dealing with each regulated health profession in stages and will eventually bring all regulated health professions under one umbrella act.

 The RHPA does not yet apply to LPNs, and the Government of Manitoba has not yet confirmed a transition date.
 Practical nursing in Manitoba will continue to be governed by The Licensed Practical Nurses Act (LPN Act) and its Regulation until they are replaced by the RHPA.